 Banner on the Northern League’s website: ‘It is time to react: let’s clean up our cities’.
 Panel reads #Iamnotafraid

 The ‘open borders’ argument re–emerged in the comments of most far right leaders.
-In an interview given shortly after the attacks, Geert Wilders, leader of the Dutch Partij Voor de Vrijheid, ‘I fear that we ain’t seen nothing yet’, claiming that there were at least another 3,000 to 5,000 European jihadis who had been hiding amongst the thousands of Islamic asylum seekers.
+In an interview given shortly after the attacks, Geert Wilders, leader of the Dutch Partij Voor de Vrijheid, commented ‘I fear that we ain’t seen nothing yet’, claiming that there were at least another 3,000 to 5,000 European jihadis who had been hiding amongst the thousands of Islamic asylum seekers.
 Once again, he attacked Schengen, which he defined a ‘catastrophe’ and ‘a huge safety risk’, and called for the closing of national borders.
 Wilders, who since his early days has been a staunch critic of Islam, concluded by re-asserting the need to de-Islamize the West, in order to ‘safeguard our lives and protect our freedom’.
 He later summarised his position in a tweet: ‘If I become Dutch Prime Minister next year, I’ll crush Islamic terrorism, close our national borders and De-Islamize the Netherlands #nomore’.

 The reaction from France started off with solidarity, before moving into an attack on the EU and the French political class.
-Marine Le Pen stressed the Front National’s support for the Belgians, victims of ‘Islamic barbarity’.
+In her press release, Marine Le Pen stressed the Front National’s support for the Belgians, victims of ‘Islamic barbarity’.
 Already in the second paragraph of the press release, however, she urged to ‘truly’ close the Franco-Belgian border and re-establish border controls across Europe.
 She then moved on to say that some places in France were, like Molenbeek ‘areas of lawlessness’ where the (French) Republic should re-establish its authority – something which in her view, the current political class is unable to ensure.

 Perhaps the most interesting reactions came from UKIP, who very quickly seized the moment to link the attacks to Brexit.
 Nigel Farage, the party’s leader, commented first by saying that he was ‘very upset by events in Brussels today and even more depressed for the future’.
 He also retweeted a couple of articles referring to Brussels as the ‘Jihadi capital of Europe’, a somewhat indelicate description for a city which had just come under a terrorist attack.
 In spite of being accused of exploiting the events, a few days later, he added ‘Given the clear Isis threat, idea EU open borders somehow makes us safer is crackers.
 UK would be far safer outside of EU’.